Henry IV, Holy Roman Emperor: Family

 Henry's first wife, Bertha of Savoy, was a year younger than he.
 Until 5 August 1068, Henry regularly mentioned her as "consort of our kingdom and our marriage-bed" in his diplomas.
 Her disappearance from the diplomas was the sign of a growing disaffection.
-Henry sought a divorce at a general assembly in June 1069 stating their marriage had not been consummated.
+Henry sought a divorce at a general assembly in June 1069, stating their marriage had not been consummated.
 The assembled German aristocrats referred his request to a synod, which passed the matter to the Holy See in early October.
-Pope Alexander II made it clear Henry would only be crowned emperor if he abandoned his plan.
+Pope Alexander II said he would crown Henry only if Henry abandoned his plan.
 Henry obeyed and Bertha was again mentioned regularly in his diplomas from 26 October 1069.
 She died on 27 December 1087.

 Bertha gave birth to five children, but two of them—Adelaide and Henry—died in infancy.
 Her surviving children were: